 Another area of Goliath Performance Monitor that can assist with troubleshooting logon duration is historical reporting.
 The XenApp/XenDesktop Session Logon Duration report provides a historical view of the logon durations for your user base.
-When configuring this report from the Report > Schedule page, sorting the report by the logon duration time in descending order allows you to view the highest logon durations at the top of your report.
+When configuring this report from the Reports page, sorting the report by the logon duration time in descending order allows you to view the highest logon durations at the top of your report.

 If you set the report to run on a daily basis, for example, every morning at 10 AM, you will have a report listing the logon durations for your entire user base prepared for your review.
 As shown in the report example in the figure below, the report provides a breakdown of each specific user’s logon process to determine the exact timings for each step of their logon process which is beneficial when determining root cause for logon duration slowness issues.

 Figure 2 - Citrix XenApp - Session Logon Duration report